Thick Soergel calculus in type A: Induced Trivial Representations

 \section{Induced Trivial Representations}

-Recall from Sections \ref{subsec-hecke} and \ref{subsec-soergel} that the full subcategory of $R-R^J$-bimodules $\Hom_{\BS}(R^J,R)$ (or rather, its idempotent completion) is a categorification of the induced (left) representation $T_J$, which is the left ideal generated by $b_J$ in $\mH$.
-To categorify this, we wish to use the ``left ideal" generated by $B_J$ in $\mB_{\foo}$ or $\mB_{\BS}(B_J)$.
-That is, we consider all pictures which have a thick line labelled $J$ appearing on the right.
-We may think of the remainder of the diagram as a picture in $\mB_{\BS}$, and view the thick line on the right as some sort of ``membrane" which interacts in a specific way with the morphisms in $\mB_{\BS}$.
+Recall from Sections \ref{subsec-hecke} and \ref{subsec-soergel} that the induced (left) representation $T_J$ is the left ideal generated by $b_J$ in $\HB$.
+To categorify this, we wish to use the ``left ideal" generated by $B_J$ in $\fooBim$, or in the smaller partial idempotent completion $\BSBim(B_J)$.
+The diagrammatic version of this ideal in $\fooDC$ would be all pictures which have a thick line labelled $J$ appearing on the right.
+However, because we will eventually take idempotent completions, the source and target of our diagram may be assumed to be an object in $\DC$ tensored with $J$.
+We may as well let the remainder of the diagram be a picture in $\DC$, and view the thick line on the right as some sort of ``membrane" which interacts in a specific way with the morphisms in $\DC$.
+This is akin to the categorification of $T_J$ given by the category $\JBim$, which takes a Bott-Samelson bimodule and restricts from $R$ to $R^J$ on the right.

-\begin{defn} Let $\mT_J$ be the category defined as follows.
-Objects are sequences $\ii$ of indices in $I$, just as for $\mB_{\BS}$.
+\begin{defn} Let $\TC_J$ be the category defined as follows.
+Objects are sequences $\ii$ of indices in $I$, just as for $\DC$.
 Morphisms between $\ii$ and $\jj$ are given by (linear combinations of) pictures on the plane, with appropriate top and bottom boundary, which include a membrane on the right labelled $J$.
-These pictures are constructed out of the generators of $\mB_{\BS}$ and the \emph{left-facing} thick trivalent vertex, which is the only interaction with the membrane.
-The relations between these morphisms are given by those relations of $\mB_{\BS}$ as well as the left versions of (\ref{thicktridot}), (\ref{thicktriass}), (\ref{thicktri6}), and (\ref{thicktri4}).
-This category is equipped with an obvious monoidal action of $\mB_{\BS}$ on the left.
+These pictures are constructed out of the generators of $\DC$ and the \emph{left-facing} thick trivalent vertex, which is the only interaction with the membrane (see the picture below).
+Strands involved in a trick trivalent vertex must be labeled by $i \in J$.
+The relations between these morphisms are given by those relations of $\DC$ as well as the left versions of \eqref{thicktridot}, \eqref{thicktriass}, \eqref{thicktri6}, and \eqref{thicktri4}.
+This category is equipped with an obvious monoidal action of $\DC$ on the left.
 We view morphisms as being equipped with the structure of a left $R$-module, by placing double dots on the left of the diagram, and a right $R^J$-module, by placing symmetric polynomials immediately to the left of the membrane. \end{defn}

-Here is an example morphism, for some $J$ containing $\{1,2,4\}$. \igc{1}{TJmorphismexample}
+Here is an example morphism, for some $J$ containing $\{1,2,4\}$.
+Note that there is no assumption that $J$ be connected. \igc{1}{TJmorphismexample}